-Master of Arts in Biblical Languages and Exegesis
+Master of Arts (Biblical Languages and Exegesis)

-Program Coordinator: Susan Wendel, PhD
+Program Coordinator: David Miller, PhD

-The Master of Arts in Biblical Languages and Exegesis (MABLE) degree gives students skills in the translation and interpretation of biblical Hebrew and Greek.
+The Master of Arts (Biblical Languages and Exegesis) (MABLE) degree gives students skills in the translation and interpretation of biblical Hebrew and Greek.
 Students would ideally have already engaged in biblical studies in their undergraduate course of study and be able to work full time on this degree.
 This program is ideally suited for preparation for doctoral work in biblical studies, but would also suit students planning to go into Bible translation or other teaching ministries.
+The Master of Arts (Biblical Languages and Exegesis) degree takes a minimum of two years of full-time studies to complete.